DaiSijie/academic-website/publications.markdown

 2. **[Supercritical Tradeoffs for Monotone Circuits](https://arxiv.org/abs/2411.14268)**
    _with Mika Göös, Kilian Risse and Dmitry Sokolov_
-   Conference version: To appear at Symposium on Theory of Computing (STOC) 2025
+   To appear at Symposium on Theory of Computing (STOC) 2025

 3. **[The Complexity of Two-Team Polymatrix Games with Independent Adversaries](https://arxiv.org/abs/2409.07398)**
    _with Alexandros Hollender and Sai Ganesh Nagarajan_
-   Conference version: To appear at International Conference on Learning Representations (ICLR) 2025
+   To appear at International Conference on Learning Representations (ICLR) 2025

 4. **[One-Way Functions vs. TFNP: Simpler and Improved](https://eprint.iacr.org/2023/945)**
    _with Lukáš Folwarczný, Mika Göös, Pavel Hubáček and Weiqiang Yuan_